Resources/E-Rate & Funding

 Annual Application Cycle

-The cycle typically begins in the fall when USAC opens the Form 470 filing window, usually in October or November.
-This initiates the competitive bidding process.
-The FCC Form 471 application filing window generally opens in January and closes in late March, though USAC publishes the exact dates each year.
-Funding commitment decision letters (FCDLs) are issued on a rolling basis beginning in the summer months, with the majority arriving between June and September.
-The funding year itself runs from July 1 through June 30 of the following year, which means districts must have contracts and services in place by the start of the funding year.
+The cycle typically begins in the fall when Form 470 planning and competitive bidding activity increases.
+The FCC Form 471 application filing window generally follows after the competitive bidding period, with USAC publishing the exact window each year.
+Funding commitment decision letters (FCDLs) are issued on a rolling basis, and the funding year runs from July 1 through June 30 of the following year.

 03